||11 days/10 nights

 Following breakfast continue exploring Maramures.
 Stop in the village of Rozavlea for a visit to the workshop of a famous master carver.
 Visit the exquisite Barsana Monastery, a great example of Maramures wooden church architecture.
 Cross the Carpathian Mountains into the northern part of Moldavia called Bucovina.
 In Campulung enjoy an exclusively-organized interactive egg-painting demonstration by a local artist, this being one of the local traditions of the area.
-Accommodation at Passiflora Hotel.
+Accommodation at Casa Humor.
 (B)

 Day 7: Bukovina Painted Monasteries (UNESCO World Heritage Sites)

 Bukovina monasteries are gems of medieval Moldavian architecture and artistry.
 Begin your day with the famous Voronet Monastery, known as the Sistine Chapel of the East.
 Continue to Moldovita Monastery which received the UNESCO Golden Apple Award in 1975.
 Enjoy a traditional gourmet Bucovina lunch in the picturesque village of Sucevita.
 Continue to the nearby extensive Sucevita Monastery.
 The Ladder of John of Sinai is considered one of the best of the frescoes of the Monastery.
 In the village of Marginea visit the black pottery workshop.
 End your day with Humor Convent.
-Accommodation in Gura Humorului at the 4* Hotel Elegance.
+Accommodation in Gura Humorului at Casa Humor.
 (B, L)